 This approximately 4 hour stage takes you through Spain's Castille-La Mancha region.
 Today's journey will take you through the Valdepeñas wine region and the Tablas de Daimiel National Park, one of the most important wetland areas and aquifers in Spain as well as an outstanding place for observing migrating birds.
 After this you will enter into Andalusia, passing through the towns of La Carolina, Linares and Andujar as you make your way to Cordoba, the capital city of the Muslim Caliphate during the Middle Ages.

-Once you reach Cordoba, we recommend getting lost in the cities amazing narrow streets and the Great Mosque of Cordoba is a must see.
+Once you reach Cordoba, we recommend getting lost in the city's amazing narrow streets and the Great Mosque of Cordoba is a must see.

 Stage 5: Cordoba - Seville

 This stage of your journey through Spain is a bit shorter, just 144 km (89 mi) to Seville.
-If you are not in much of a hurry, take the time to visit one of Andalusia's famous white villages: La Carlota, Ecija or Carmona.
+If you're not in much of a hurry, take the time to visit one of Andalusia's famous white villages: La Carlota, Ecija or Carmona.
 After a leisurely stop, continue on to the beautiful city of Seville, a cheerful and bright city with much to see and do.
 Visit some of Seville's emblematic landmarks such as the Cathedral, the Giralda bell tower, or the Golden Military Watchtower.
 In the past, Seville flourished and thrived and today there is much to do and see.
-Many of this is fruit of its many years as the home of Spain's House of Trade when the city regulated trade between Spain and the American colonies.
+Much of this is due to its many years as the home of Spain's House of Trade when the city regulated trade between Spain and its American colonies.

 Stage 6 (The last day): Seville - Cadiz

 Depart from Seville following the coast along the AP-4, a 123 km (76 mi) segment through Andalusian territory.
 This part of the route through Spain will take you through Jerez de la Frontera, world famous for its sherry wine.
-In Jerez on a good day, you may start to notice the Atlantic Ocean breeze.
-Continue traveling and soon you will arrive to Cadiz where you can delight in the city's beautiful bay.
+On a good day in Jerez you may start to notice the Atlantic Ocean breeze.
+Continue traveling and you will soon arrive in Cadiz, where you can delight in the city's beautiful bay.